ESMValGroup/ESMValTool_Tutorial/_episodes/09-cmorization.md

 ## Make a test recipe

-Our end goal is to run a recipe that can load the data and work with it.
-So we will start by making a simple recipe that can serve as a test case.
-Once we get it to run, we know we have completed our task.
+To verify that the data is correctly CMORized, we will make a simple test recipe.
+As illustrated in the figure at the top of this episode, one of the steps that ESMValTool executes is a CMOR-check.
+If the data is not correctly CMORized, ESMValTool will give a warning or error.

 > ## Create a test recipe
 >
 > Create a simple recipe called `recipe_check_fluxcom.yml` that loads the
-> "FLUXCOM" data.
+> FLUXCOM data.
 It should include a datasets section with a single entry for
 > the "FLUXCOM" dataset with the correct dataset keys, and a diagnostics section
 > with two variables: gpp.
 We don't need any preprocessors or
 > scripts (set `scripts: null`), but we have to add a documentation section with